Raspberry Pi IoT Installation

 NOTE: Classic OPC DA is not included for Linux deployments, but it can be networked from a Windows system running OAS.

-All OAS platform features are supported for Raspberry Pi 4.
+All OAS platform features are supported for Raspberry Pi 4, making it easy to build a full edge-to-cloud IIoT with Raspberry Pi:

 • Data logging and alarm logging to MSSQL Server and SQL Azure, Oracle, mySQL, MongoDB, MariaDB, PostgreSQL, Cassandra, SQLite, InfluxDB, and CSV files